Teh-Lemon/Defend-Game/README.md

 Progress
 ------------
-All the core features are complete so far except for sound/music.
+All the core features are complete so far except for music.
 Done:
 - Spawning meteors, size and spawn positions are random.
 - Meteor waves.
-The chance of a large wave increases as the game progresses.
+The chance of larger waves increases as the game progresses.
 - UI - Menu buttons, in-game UI, custom mouse cursor.
 - Player turret with a working animated shield and limited fire-able ammo.
 Camera shakes when hit.
-- Game states: Can start, end with scoring and restart the game.
+- Game states: Can start, end with score and restart the game.
+- Options and pause menu
+- AI friendly turrets (still needs a way to spawn them, like via power ups)
+- Sound effects (button select still needs work)

 Potential future updates:
+- Power ups
+- Mobile port.
+Already supported in the code though I haven't been directly testing it.
 - Different meteor types.
 The code has already been structured with this feature in mind.
-- Power ups
-- AI friendly turrets (As seen in the screenshot)
 - Environmental changes
-- Options menu
-- Mobile port.
-This is already supported in the code though I haven't been testing it.